LBJ Express Project Overview

 Is the I-35W corridor part of the North Tarrant Express project?

 Yes.
-The project team is now focused on the reconstruction of I-35W.
 Construction began in 2013 on the northern segment (north of I-820) and in late 2014 on the southern segment (south of I-820).
-The I-35W highway corridor—a major north/south route for commuters and regional, interstate and international trade—will feature fully rebuilt main lanes and frontage roads, along with two new TEXpress Lanes in each direction.
-Phase I, which runs from I-820 north to US 287 and is being built by the Texas Dept. of Transportation, is scheduled for a summer 2017 opening.
-Phase 2, which runs south of I-820 to downtown Fort Worth, is slated for a fall 2018 opening.
-NTE Mobility Partners will manage both segments of the I-35W corridor and its TEXpress Lanes.
+The I-35W highway corridor—a major north/south route for commuters and regional, interstate and international trade—features fully rebuilt main lanes and frontage roads, along with two TEXpress Lanes in each direction.
+NTE Mobility Partners manages both segments of the I-35W corridor and its TEXpress Lanes.

 TEXpress Lanes